-2.1 Members of SACRE are reminded of the following-

-2.2 The Education Act 1996 requires the Local Authority to institute a review of its locally agreed syllabus every five years after the completion of its last review.
+- 2.1 Members of SACRE are reminded of the following- - 2.2 The Education Act 1996 requires the Local Authority to institute a review of its locally agreed syllabus every five years after the completion of its last review.
 The legal requirements regarding RE and school worship can be found in the Education Reform Act 1988 (Sections 6-13).
-They are reaffirmed in the Education Act 1996 (Sections 375-389) and the School Standards and Framework Act 1998 (Sections 69-71)

-2.3 The Staffordshire Agreed Syllabus was last reviewed and issued to school in 2016.
-A review therefore falls due in 2021.
+They are reaffirmed in the Education Act 1996 (Sections 375-389) and the School Standards and Framework Act 1998 (Sections 69-71) - 2.3 The Staffordshire Agreed Syllabus was last reviewed and issued to school in 2016.
+A review therefore falls due in 2021, ready for implementation in September 2022.